opengulf/opengulf2.github.io/Aug2021ner_spacy.md

 Secondly, the Lorimer’s Gazetteer is one of the most influential and well-documented sources on the Gulf States, Saudi Arabia and Persia: each text file in the Gazetteer corresponds to a certain location.
 Given this, extracting custom-trained entities (tribes, languages, environment features) for each of the locations from the Gazetteer would contribute to establishing a structure and connection across locations in the Middle East based on various environment, political, cultural, geographic features, which previously would be challenging due to time, labor constraints.
 </p>
 <h3 style="text-align: center">
 	II.
-Current NER solutions for Non-English texts and our approach.
+Current NER solutions for text containing Non-English entities and our approach.

 </h3>
 <h5 style="text-align: center">